hedzr/logg/README.md

 `*slog.PrintCtx` is our value encoder.

-### Harden filepath, shorten package name
+### Hardening filepath, shorten package name

-The caller information could leak the user's name, disk volumes, directory structure and others sensitive contents.
+The caller information could leak the user's names, disk volumes, directory structure and others sensitive contents.

-#### Harden filepath
+#### Hardening filepath(s)

 For this test case: